vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 ### Manipulate the clinical context

-We can think of the "environment" surrounding the clinician-patient interaction as the *clinical context.* From the clinic's physical setup to our own body language, everything we do and say either has a positive, negative, or neutral effect on our patients' needs for autonomy, competence, and relatedness.
+We can think of the environment surrounding the clinician-patient interaction as the *clinical context.* From the clinic's physical setup to our own body language, everything we do and say either has a positive, negative, or neutral effect on our patients' needs for autonomy, competence, and relatedness.

 We have the potential to make a powerful impact on shaping healthy behavioral patterns through the clinical context we create.
 Think about how you can modify your own clinical context to get the most out of it.

 ### Be a lifestyle coach

-The most profound conclusion we can draw from SDT encourages us to rethink the entire foundation of our clinical practice:

-**Clinicians should not decide conclusions for their patients, patients should come to conclusions for themselves.**

-It may not seem that radical at first glance, but the implications are vast.

-First and foremost, it demands a change in mindset: stop taking on a parental role when treating patients.
-You are now their *lifestyle coach.* You help your patients achieve their goals, but you do not get to decide their goals for them.
-You want the best for them, but you do not make decisions on their behalf.
+The lessons we have learned from SDT encourage us to rethink the entire foundation of our clinical practice.
+It demands a total change in mindset: to stop taking on a parental role when working with patients.
+You are now their *lifestyle coach.* You want to help your patients achieve their goals, but you do not get to decide their goals for them.
+Don't enforce a hierarchy.

-Secondly, trust and empathy always comes first.
-Every facet of your clinical practice should be suffused by a strong therapeutic alliance.
-You and your patients are on the same team.
-Everything else follows.
+Naturally, situations arise where it's not this obvious and clear-cut.
+If a patient surrendered all decision-making to you *of their own volition,* what should you do?
+You could respect their will and create their entire treatment plan for them, but would this be supporting their autonomy to the best of your ability?

+Perhaps an even better solution would involve continuous education and encouraging the patient to experiment and take control of their own health.
+Not every patient will respond well to this right off the bat (especially if they have been conditioned to be passive) but it's a good long-term target to aim for.

 ### Amotivated, or conflicted?

-If a patient is truly amotivated when it comes to changing a specific lifestyle behavior, there is nothing you can do.
+If a patient is truly amotivated when it comes to changing a specific lifestyle behavior, there is not much you can do.
 A person must be at least *somewhat* willing to change if they are to have any hope at all in succeeding.
-However, when you dig beneath the surface, most people are not actually amotivated when it comes to these things.
+However, even though it might seem like many patients are amotivated, when you dig beneath the surface most people are not *actually* indifferent when it comes to making positive changes for their health.

-A patient might just have conflicting motivations, stemming from negative previous experiences or an unsupportive environment.
-They might be unsure of their own values and life goals.
-This complex internal struggle can then masquerade as indifference and amotivation.
+Patients who presents as amotivated might just possess conflicting motivations.
+These could stem from negative past experiences and/or a suppressive environment.
+Maybe the person is unsure of their own values and life goals.

-It's your job as a lifestyle coach to pull these conflicting emotions out of your patients, lay them out on the table, and help them put together the jigsaw puzzle of their life.
+A complex internal motivational struggle can masquerade as indifference and amotivation.
+It's your job as a lifestyle coach to pull the "puzzle pieces" of your patients' motivations out of them, lay these pieces on the table, and then help your patients put together the jigsaw puzzle of their life.

 It cannot be overstated how essential trust and empathy are during this process.
 Without a strong therapeutic alliance, there is very little chance your patients will open up and be honest with you about themselves.
 It takes good communication and sharp critical reasoning skills to navigate a person's internal landscape.

 ### Motivational interviewing (MI)

-*Motivational interviewing* is a therapeutic technique which was developed specifically to tackle behavior change.
-It has its roots in addiction counseling, but MI has since been applied successfully in many other contexts, similar to SDT.
+*Motivational interviewing* is a therapeutic technique which was developed specifically for counseling behavior change.
+MI has its roots in addiction counseling, but it has since been applied successfully in many other contexts, similar to SDT.
 Some people working on MI have even looked to SDT to explain why it works.

-Although we won't fully explore how to do MI in this article, we've already covered a fair number of concepts which are relevant to the technique.
-Asking open-ended questions and reflecting answers back to the patient to help them reach conclusions by themselves (autonomy support), focusing on past successes to build self-efficacy (competence support), and listening in an active and empathetic way (relatedness support)—these are all fundamental to doing MI well.
+Although we won't fully explore how to do MI in this article, we've already laid a solid foundation for practicing the technique.
+Asking open-ended questions and reflecting questions back to the patient to help them reach conclusions by themselves (autonomy support), focusing on past successes to build self-efficacy (competence support), and listening in an active and empathetic way (relatedness support)—these are all cornerstones of MI.

 #### The decision matrix

-We'll finish up by introducing an activity that you can use in the clinic with your patients, the *decision matrix.* It's an activity sometimes done in MI which can increase the chance that a person will commit to behavior change when they might initially feel conflicted about it.
+Making a *decision matrix* is an activity sometimes done in MI which can help a person commit to a healthy behavior change where they might be feeling ambivalent.
+First, draw a 2x2 table.
+You, the clinican, then work with the patient to identify the (1) benefits and (2) drawbacks of either (3) continuing with the status quo or (4) making a change.

-Making a decision matrix consists of drawing a 2x2 table.
-The patient then writes down the benefits (1) and drawbacks (2) of either continuing with the status quo (3) or making a change (4).
-As you work through this activity, the patient comes to terms with the exact reasons why they are (or aren't) doing a certain behavior.
+As you work through this activity and have the patient write down their reasons for and against each scenario, they will come to terms with the exact reasons why they haven't (yet) succeeded in changing their behavior even though a part of them wants to.

-You should actively try to highlight discrepencies between the patient's values and their current actions while bringing attention to previous situations where they have been successful in accomplishing difficult tasks.
-This builds their self-efficacy and moves them further toward autonomous regulation.

-Making a decision matrix does not imply that you at any point tell them what to do or what to think.
-By having patients connect with their own values and figure out what kind of person they want to be, you can get them moving on the path to autonomous regulation of healthy behavior.
+During this process you are your patient's guide—support their basic psychological needs and *do not* tell them what to do or what to think.
+By having patients connect the dots themselves, you can get them moving on the path toward autonomous regulation of healthy behavior.